zeionara/iglu-starter-kit/README.md

 # Evaluation

-Models submitted to the NLP track are going to be evaluated according to both *when to ask* and *what to ask* criteria.
+Models submitted to the NLP track are going to be evaluated according to both *when to ask* and *what to ask* criteria with a two-step scoring process.
 - **When to ask:** The first criterion is a binary classification problem: whether to ask a clarification question or not.
-Models’ performance are reported using classic metrics such as precision, recall, F1 score, and accuracy.
+Models’ performance are reported using classic metrics such as F1 score.
+Your model's macro-average F1 score will be distributed into the following bins:

+- 0.90 - 1.0
+- 0.85 - 0.90
+- 0.75 - 0.85
+- 0.70 - 0.75
+- 0.50 - 0.70
+- 0.25 - 0.50
+- 0.0 - 0.25

 - **What to ask:** The second criterion evaluates ranking of the list of human-issued clarifying questions for a given ambiguous instruction.
 We adopt standard metrics such as MRR.

+Your final score will be a combination of both metrics.

+*Please note above mentioned metrics is subject to be modified after completion of warm-up phase of the competition.*

 # Baselines